AABoyles/LessWrong-Portable/README.md

 ...Not to mention the [official version of the Sequences](https://intelligence.org/rationality-ai-zombies/).

 So, why on earth did I start another?
 [LessWrong 2.0](http://lesserwrong.com/).
-If LessWrong 2.0 [is voted to replace LessWrong Classic](http://lesswrong.com/lw/pfl/lw_20_open_beta_live/) (see point 4), All the existing aggregators will break.
+Since LessWrong 2.0 [was voted to replace LessWrong Classic](http://lesswrong.com/lw/pfl/lw_20_open_beta_live/) (see point 4), All other the existing aggregators have broken.
 This isn't a big deal, since they really only need to run once (correctly) in order to create the ebook, but anyone who wants to modify them and scrape new ebooks won't be able to use them.

-As separate rationale, [Scott Alexander's Codex](https://www.lesserwrong.com/codex) is open for reading now that the site is [in open beta](http://lesswrong.com/lw/pfl/lw_20_open_beta_live/).
+As separate rationale, [The Codex](https://www.lesserwrong.com/codex) by Scott Alexander is open for reading.
 Not that all this content wasn't [available elsewhere](https://nothingismere.com/2015/09/12/library-of-scott-alexandria/) before, but this is the most intentional linearly-organized collection of his best writings I've seen.
 I want to read it, and as I read most things, I want to do it on my ebook reader.

+## What about the non-LessWrong Content?

-However, I realized that (with a tiny bit of refactoring) this is flexible enough to work on content outside of LW2.
+Oh!
+I realized that with a surprisingly tiny bit of refactoring, this is flexible enough to work on content outside of LW.
+So I did the refactoring and here we are.

 ## Where are the Ebook files?